-Each of our product candidates is in development and will require additional clinical development, management of nonclinical, clinical, and manufacturing activities, regulatory approval, obtaining adequate manufacturing supply, building of a commercial organization, and significant marketing efforts before we generate any revenue from product sales.
+Each of our product candidates is in development and will require additional clinical development, management of nonclinical, clinical, and manufacturing activities, regulatory approval, obtaining adequate manufacturing supply, building of a commercial organization, significant marketing efforts, and reimbursement before we generate any revenue from product sales.
 We currently have multiple programs that are in clinical studies.
-One of our product candidates has advanced into a pivotal study, but such study may not result in approval.
-For SA-ER, we plan to file for conditional marketing authorization in the EU, which initially allows for approval without providing comprehensive clinical data and may entail a higher risk for rejection than the standard approval pathway.
+Two of our product candidates have advanced into pivotal studies, but such studies may not result in approval.
+For Ace-ER, we filed for conditional marketing authorization in the EU, which initially allows for approval without providing comprehensive clinical data and may entail a higher risk for rejection than the standard approval pathway.
 Even if we obtain conditional approval, it may be withdrawn under certain circumstances.
 In addition, confirmatory clinical studies would be required and could fail to demonstrate sufficient safety and efficacy to obtain full approval.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.

-Although certain of our employees have prior experience with submitting marketing applications to the FDA or comparable foreign regulatory authorities, we as a company have not submitted such applications for our product candidates.
 We cannot be certain that any of our product candidates will be successful in clinical studies or receive regulatory approval.
 Further, our product candidates may not receive regulatory approval even if they are successful in clinical studies.
 If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.